-- 1.1 The Suppliers should respect the human rights of their employees and treat them fairly, as well as adhere to the international principles and all applicable laws. - 1.2 The Suppliers must not use forced or involuntary labor. - 1.3 The Suppliers must not use child labor and they should act in accordance with applicable child labor laws. - 1.4 The Suppliers must not discriminate in any condition of employment, such as on the basis of race, skin color, gender, religion, age, disability, etc. - 1.5 The Suppliers should acknowledge the rights of their employees to freedom of association and collective bargaining.
+1.1 The Suppliers should respect the human rights of their employees and treat them fairly, as well as adhere to the international principles and all applicable laws such as respect the rights of all human beings and act in accordance with the Universal Declaration of Human Rights and the Ten Principles of the UN Global Compact as well as the labor standards of the International Labour Organization (ILO).

+- 1.2 The Suppliers must not use forced or involuntary labor as well as any form of modern slavery and human trafficking. - 1.3 The Suppliers must not use child labor and they should act in accordance with applicable child labor laws. - 1.4 The Suppliers must treat all employees equal regardless of their nationality, ethnic heritage, skin color, age, gender, sexual orientation, religion, physical and mental abilities, or political opinion including sexual harassment. - 1.5 The Suppliers shall respect the fundamental right of all employees to form or join worker representations as well as living wage, statutory social benefits, and a reasonable limitation of working hours accordance with the provisions of the law. - 1.6 The Suppliers should acknowledge the rights of their employees to freedom of association and collective bargaining.